One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-Unlike a model of quantum Turing machine, our current model of 1qfa is equipped with two {\em read-only} tape tracks and this ``read-only'' restriction severely limits the potential power of quantum advice.
-To understand this situation, let us observe that advice strings in a given quantum advice state are unaltered and that quantum computations associated with different advice strings never interfere with one another.
-This observation leads to the following claim.
-For succintness, we use the notation $\prob_{M}[M(\track{x}{\phi_{|x|}})=L(x)]$ to denote the total probability of $M$ on input $\qubit{\track{x}{\phi_n}}$ producing output value $L(x)$.
+Unlike a model of quantum Turing machine, our current model of 1qfa is equipped with two {\em read-only} tape tracks and, unintentionally, this ``read-only'' restriction severely limits the potential power of quantum advice.
+To comprehend this limitation, let us first observe that each basis advice string given in a quantum advice state is unaltered during computation, and therefore any two quantum computations associated with different basis advice strings never interfere with each another.
+This observation yields the following new characterization of $\oneqfa/Rn$ in terms of quantum advice.
+For succinctness, we use the notation $\prob_{M}[M(\track{x}{\phi_{|x|}})=L(x)]$ to denote the total probability of $M$ on input $\qubit{\track{x}{\phi_n}}$ producing output value $L(x)$.